daisycrego/dar/state_boroughs/README.md

     check_boros.py [CSV File Path]
     </code></pre>

 5. Each column that is parsed from the input file will generate its own output file, with a name indicating the original file name, the column number and whether it was checking for states or boroughs.
-For example,
+For example, `311_Service_Requests_from_2010_to_Present.csvcol_30_parsed-boro.out` evaluates column 30 in the 311 Service Requests for New York City boroughs.

 <b>Note:</b> Not all columns are parsed.
 Only columns where the parser detects a valid value in the first 100 rows are screened